rrthomas/bee/README.md

 by Reuben Thomas <rrt@sc3d.org>
 https://github.com/rrthomas/bee

-Bee is a minimal virtual machine designed for the Forth language.
+Bee is a simple virtual machine designed for the Forth language.
 It uses word-based threaded code.
 It has been implemented in C (for POSIX systems).
 All memory references are bounds checked.
 An I/O library is implemented.

+Bee’s small instruction set is easy to implement, yet also easy to use to write a naive Forth compiler with reasonable performance.

 This package comprises an implementation in ISO C99 using POSIX APIs.